LUCID TRADING ARTICLE · ACCOUNTS

 No Evaluation, Immediate Funding

 For traders who have a proven strategy and don't want to spend 1-3 weeks grinding through an eval, LucidDirect makes sense.
-You're paying $122 more than LucidFlex to skip the eval gatekeeping.
-If your win rate is high and your strategy translates directly to funded conditions, that $122 premium pays for itself fast.
+You're paying a real premium over LucidFlex to skip the eval gatekeeping.
+If your win rate is high and your strategy translates directly to funded conditions, that premium pays for itself fast.

-A soft breach on the DLL means you lose the ability to trade for the rest of that day if you hit -$600, but your account doesn't terminate.
+A soft breach on the DLL means you lose the ability to trade for the rest of that day if you hit the limit, but your account doesn't terminate.
 You come back the next day and continue.
-Compare that to a hard breach, where hitting the DLL kills the account entirely.
+Compare that to a hard breach, where hitting the limit kills the account entirely.

-This is a meaningful distinction.
-On LucidPro, the DLL breach is harder.
-On LucidDirect, the $600 DLL acts more like a circuit breaker.
-You get stopped out for the day, not permanently.
-You still need to respect the overall $1,000 MLL, but one bad day doesn't end everything.
+On a 25K Direct account this is academic: your only constraint is the $1,000 MLL.
+On the 50K and up, the soft DLL acts like a circuit breaker.
+You get stopped out for the day, not permanently, and one bad day doesn't end everything.

-Practical example: You're trading MNQ micros on a Wednesday.
-You take three losing trades that put you down $620 for the day.
-The soft DLL triggers.
-Your positions are closed, and you can't place new ones until Thursday.
-But your account balance is still $24,380 (assuming $25,000 starting), and the MLL is still intact.
+Practical example on a 50K Direct account: you take three losing trades that put you down $1,250 on a Wednesday.
+The $1,200 soft DLL triggers.
+Your positions are closed and you can't place new ones until Thursday, but the account and its MLL are intact.
 You live to fight another day.

 Consistency Rule: 20%

-LucidDirect enforces a 20% consistency rule.
-No single trading day can represent more than 20% of your total profit when you request a payout.
+LucidDirect enforces a 20% consistency rule on payouts.
+No single trading day can represent more than 20% of the profit inside that payout cycle, and the counter resets after every payout.

-This is tighter than LucidFlex's 50% eval consistency and tighter than LucidPro's per-cycle approach.
-On a 25K account, if you've accumulated $2,000 in profit, no single day can account for more than $400 of that.
+This is tighter than LucidFlex's 50% eval consistency and tighter than LucidPro's 40% per-cycle rule.
+On a 25K account, if the cycle has produced $2,000 in profit, no single day inside it can account for more than $400.

 The 20% rule changes how you trade.
 You can't just have one huge day and request a payout the next morning.
-You need at least 5 profitable days minimum (since 1/5 = 20%) to satisfy the consistency rule, and practically you want more than 5 to give yourself cushion.
+You need at least 5 profitable days in the cycle (since 1/5 = 20%) to satisfy the consistency rule, and practically you want more than 5 to give yourself cushion.

-Same deal as LucidPro.
-Your first $10,000 in cumulative payouts is 100% yours.
-After that, 90/10.
-Since you're funded immediately and don't lose time on an evaluation, you start accumulating toward that $10K faster than LucidFlex traders who spend weeks passing.
+LucidDirect pays a flat 90/10.
+The 100% share of the first $10,000 is documented for LucidPro only; Lucid's LucidDirect payout article carries no legacy exception at all.
+Since you're funded immediately and don't lose time on an evaluation, you start stacking payouts faster than LucidFlex traders who spend weeks passing.

 Path to LucidLive